Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Statistics on Heroin Use, Misuse, and Addiction

 In 2021, approximately 9,173 people died from an overdose involving heroin.[11]
-Nearly 20% of all opioid-related deaths involved heroin.[12]
-Since 1999, nearly 150,000 Americans have overdosed involving heroin.[13]
-The overdose death rate involving heroin in 2023 is nearly 4.5 times what it was in 1999.
+Over 11% of all opioid-related deaths involved heroin in 2021.[12]
+Since 1999, nearly 150,000 Americans have overdosed on heroin.[13]
+The overdose death rate involving heroin in 2021 is nearly 4.5 times what it was in 1999.

-Right now, 0.4% of the American population above 12 years of age have self-reported taking using heroin in the last 12 months (about 1.1 million people).[14]
+Right now, 0.4% of the American population above 12 years of age have self-reported using heroin in the last 12 months (about 1.1 million people).[14]

-Because of its incredibly high potential for addiction, there is a nearly equivalent percentage of the American population (0.4%) who reported having a heroin addiction disorder in the last 12 months (1.0 million people).[15]
+Because of its incredibly high potential for addiction, there is a nearly equivalent percentage of the American population (0.4%) who reported having a heroin use disorder in the last 12 months (1.0 million people).[15]

 Effects of Heroin Abuse